dotnet/runtime/src/mono/wasm/Wasm.Build.Tests/README.md

   use the build bits from the usual locations in artifacts, without requiring regenerating the nugets, and workload re-install.

-- Each test gets a randomly generated "id".
-This `id` can be used to find the binlogs, or the test directories.
+- Each test is saved in directory with randomly generated name and unique `ProjectInfo`. `ProjectInfo` can be used to find the binlogs, or cached builds.

 ## Useful environment variables

 - `SHOW_BUILD_OUTPUT` - will show the build output to the console
 - `SKIP_PROJECT_CLEANUP` - won't remove the temporary project directories generated for the tests

+## How to add tests

+Blazor specific tests should be located in `Blazor` directory.
+If you are adding a new class with tests, list it in `eng/testing/scenarios/BuildWasmAppsJobsList.txt`.
+If you are adding a new test to existing class, make sure it does not prolong the execution time significantly.
+Tests run on parallel on CI and having one class running much longer than the average prolongs the total execution time.

+If you want to test templating mechanism, use `CreateWasmTemplateProject`.
+Otherwise, use `CopyTestAsset` with either `WasmBasicTestApp` or `BlazorBasicTestApp`, adding your custom `TestScenario` or using a generic `DotnetRun` scenario in case of WASM app and adding a page with test in case of Blazor app.
+Bigger snippets of code should be saved in `src/mono/wasm/testassets` and placed in the application using methods: `ReplaceFile` or `File.Move`.
+Replacing existing small parts of code with custom lines is done with `UpdateFile`.